guilchaves/front-end-practice-portifolio/README.md

 ## Alurinha

 - Front page for a ficticious educational website;
-- HTML & CSS onl;
+- HTML & CSS only;
 - Flexbox study;
 - Developed from Alura courses;
 - Language: pt-br.